The (Anti-)EDR Compendium

 Idealized EDR

 Knowing and understanding of even just one EDR is hard, and of all EDR’s impossible.
 The EDR written about here is an abstract version of an ideal EDR.
-Not so much what is being done today, but what is theoretically possible with the available windows sensor/telemetry infrastructure.
-The closest inspiration is Windows Defender for Endpoint (MDE).
+Not so much what is being done today, but what is theoretically possible with the available Windows sensor/telemetry infrastructure.
+The closest inspiration is Windows Defender for Endpoint (MDE), which I used for testing.

 I will not teach you how to bypass a specific EDR, but how to think conceptually about the attack surface to implement your own techniques.
 The actual inner working of an EDR is mostly unknown (except in case of Elastic), and is considered a blackbox.
 While we mostly know what kind of information an EDR receives, it is not so clear how the information is being used and correlated internally.